Quadratic relations between periods of connections: Introduction

 Section \ref{sec:dimone} focuses on the case of meromorphic connections on Riemann surfaces.
 A~formula ``à~la~\v Cech'' for computing the de~Rham pairing is provided by Theorem \ref{th:duality}.
 In~the case of rank-one bundles with meromorphic connection, this result already appears in Deligne's notes~\cite{Deligne84b}.
 We also give a formula for computing period matrices (Proposition \ref{prop:calculP}) that goes back, for connections with regular singularities, at least to \cite[Rem.\,2.16]{D-M86}.
 Quadratic relations in the sense of Matsumoto et al.\ are obtained in \eqref{eq:quadraticone}.
 The reader will find these notions illustrated in the example treated in \cite{F-S-Y20b}.

-The appendix recalls classical results which are taken from the Séminaire Cartan \cite{Cartan48,Cartan50}, the books of de~Rham \cite{deRham73,deRham84}, of Malgrange \cite{Malgrange66}, and of Kashiwara and Schapira \cite{K-S90}.
+The appendix recalls with detailed proofs\footnote{The proofs are omitted in the published version.} classical results which are taken from the Séminaire Cartan \cite{Cartan48,Cartan50}, the books of de~Rham \cite{deRham73,deRham84}, of Malgrange \cite{Malgrange66}, and of Kashiwara and Schapira \cite{K-S90}.
 Let us emphasize that a similar approach has already been used by Kita and Yoshida~\cite{K-Y94} in order to define and compute the Betti intersection pairing for ordinary twisted homology (\cf also \cite[Chap.\,2]{A-K11}).
 We~improve their results by extending them to connections of any rank and possibly with irregular singularities.

 Needless to say, the results of this article are not essentially new, but we have tried to give them with enough generality, rigor, and details so that they can be used in various situations without reproving the intermediate steps.